-While first prize is viewing both sides of the falls, what if you’re short on time?
+While the first prize is viewing both sides of the falls, what if you’re short on time?
 For that classic view of the Main Falls, visit Zimbabwe.
-Around two thirds of the falls lie in Zim.
+Around two-thirds of the falls lie in Zim.
 Here the Victoria Falls National Park (entrance fee US$ 30 per person) has neatly laid out paths opening onto viewpoints of the Devil's Cataract, Main Falls, Horseshoe Falls and well-named Rainbow Falls.

 But while Zimbabwe certainly has more viewpoints, I really enjoy the wilder feel of the Zambian side.
 Here the slightly cheaper Mosi-oa-Tunya National Park (US$20 per person) gets you right up close to rushing water: find a quiet spot above the falls to sit for a while and walk across the Knife-Edge Bridge.
 If the Zambezi is in full flood prepare to get thoroughly soaked as the spray seems to come at you from all directions.